-PANDAROS - IV
+PANDAROS - I

-DG 2005DP.6-01 up to -05 DG 2040DP.6-01 up to -05
+DG 6.6-01 up to -05

+DG 10.6-01 up to -05

-The appropriate manuals must be thoroughly studied before instal- A DANGER lation, initial start-up and maintenance .
+The appropriate manuals must be thoroughly studied before installation, initial start-up and maintenance.

 All instructions pertaining to the system and safety must be followed in full.
 Non-observance of the instructions may lead to injury to persons and/or material damage.

 HEINZMANN shall not be held liable for any damage caused through non-observance of instructions.

 Independent tests and inspections are of particular importance for all applications in which a malfunction could result in injury to persons or material damage.

 All examples and data, as well as all other information in this manual are there solely for the purpose of instruction and they may not be used for special application without the operator running independent tests and inspections beforehand.

+HEINZMANN does not guarantee, neither expressly nor tacitly, that the examples, data or other information in this manual is free from error, complies with industrial standards or fulfils the requirements of any special application.

+To avoid any injury to persons and damage to systems, the following monitoring and protective systems must be provided:

+Overspeed protection independent of the rpm controller

+HEINZMANN shall not be held liable for any damage caused through missing or insufficiently rated overspeed protection.

+thermal overload protection

+The following must also be provided for alternator systems:

+- Overcurrent protection

+- Protection against faulty synchronisation for excessively-large frequency, voltage or phase difference

+- Directional contactor

-HEINZMANN does not guarantee, neither expressly nor tacitly, that the examples, data or other information in this manual is free from er- ror, complies with industrial standards or fulfils the requirements of any special application.
-To avoid any injury to persons and damage to systems, the follow- ing monitoring and protective systems must be provided: A WARNING Overspeed protection independent of the rpm controller HEINZMANN shall not be held liable for any damage caused through missing or insufficiently rated overspeed protection. thermal overload protection The following must also be provided for alternator systems: Overcurrent protection Protection against faulty synchronisation for excessively-large frequen- cy, voltage or phase difference Directional contactor The reasons for overspeeding may be: - Failure of positioning device, control unit or its auxiliary devices Linkage sluggishness and jamming $\wedge$ The following must be observed before an installation: AWARNING Always disconnect the electrical mains supply before any interventions to the system.
-Only use cable screening and mains supply connections that correspond with the European Union EMC Directive - Check the function of all installed protection and monitoring systems
+The reasons for overspeeding may be:

+- Failure of positioning device, control unit or its auxiliary devices - Linkage sluggishness and jamming

+The following must be observed before an installation:

+- Always disconnect the electrical mains supply before any interventions to the system. - Only use cable screening and mains supply connections that correspond with the European Union EMC Directive - Check the function of all installed protection and monitoring systems

-Please observe the following for electronically controlled in (MVC): For common rail systems each injector line must be equipped separate mechanical flow-rate limiter For unit pump (PLD) and pump-injector unit (PDE) systemenable is first made possible by the solenoid valve's control punger separate supply to the injection valve is stopped.
-As soon as the positioning device receives power, it can actuate the controller output shaft automatically at any given time.
+NOTICE Please observe the following for electronically controlled injection (MVC): - For common rail systems each injector line must be equipped with a separate mechanical flow-rate limiter - For unit pump (PLD) and pump-injector unit (PDE) systems, the fuel enable is first made possible by the solenoid valve's control plunger motion.
+This means that in the event of the control plunger sticking, the fuel supply to the injection valve is stopped.
+A WARNING As soon as the positioning device receives power, it can actuate the controller output shaft automatically at any given time.
 The range of the controller shaft or control linkage must therefore be secured against unauthorised access.
 HEINZMANN expressly rejects any implied guarantee pertaining to any marketability or suitability for a special purpose, including in the event that HEINZMANN was notified of such a special purpose or the manual contains a reference to such a special purpose.
-HEINZMANN shall not be held liable for any indirect and direct dam- age nor for any incidental and consequential damage that results from application of any of the examples, data or miscellaneous information as given in this manual.
+HEINZMANN shall not be held liable for any indirect and direct damage nor for any incidental and consequential damage that results from application of any of the examples, data or miscellaneous information as given in this manual.
 HEINZMANN shall not provide any guarantee for the design and planning of the overall technical system.
 This is a matter of the operator its planners and its specialist engineers.
 They are also responsible for checking whether the performances of our devices match the intended purpose.
 The operator is also responsible for a correct initial start-up of the overall system.